 Q: And what about lifestyle changes?

-Q: Are there any herbal supplements to help with varicose veins?
+Q: Are there any Ayurvedic herbs for varicose veins?

 Vaidya Manohar: Rejuvenation for Ladies and Rejuvenation for Men are herbal food supplements that help improve circulation and help avoid the build-up of impurities in the veins.
 These formulas help revitalize the organs and tissues, the deterioration of which causes premature aging and can be a factor in varicose veins.